 Born and raised in Enugu, Nigeria, Ojinika is the second of five children.
 At the age of 16, after graduating from high school, she moved to the United States for college, where she studied Communications at Seton Hall University.

-Right before graduation, a chance encounter brought her to New York’s Channel 11′s WPIX-TV as an intern.
+Right before graduation, a chance encounter brought her to New York’s Very Own WPIX as an intern.

-Oji walked into WPIX-TV as an intern in late 2001 and fast forward 16 years later, she’s gone from intern, to Assignment Editor to Producer/Reporter and now Entertainment Anchor proving that dreams do come true, and it’s up to you to make it happen for yourself.
+Oji walked into WPIX as an intern in late 2001 and fast forward 16 years later, she’s gone from intern, to assignment editor to producer/reporter and now entertainment anchor, proving that dreams do come true, and it’s up to you to make it happen for yourself.

-“It can be surreal sometimes” she says, “I knew I wanted to be a journalist, but I never dreamt farther than print journalism; I figured I’d graduate, and write for some paper, but luckily fate took its course and I ended up here and I honestly couldn’t think of anything I would rather be doing as a career, except being a Victoria’s Secret model (I hear they get free underwear).”
+“It can be surreal sometimes” she says, “I knew I wanted to be a journalist, but I never dreamed farther than print journalism; I figured I’d graduate and write for some paper, but luckily fate took its course and I ended up here and I honestly couldn’t think of anything I would rather be doing as a career.”

 "The best part of my job is the fact that I love what I do and I’m pretty good at it, but with this, I’ve also realized I can reach so many people and touch many lives, especially women; not just in Nigeria, but the entire continent of Africa and hopefully all over the world."